FMInference/H2O/README.md

 We provide two code to implement heavy-hitter oracle for efficient generative inference of large language models:

-- [h2o_flexgen](h2o_flexgen/README.md): Archieving higher throughput for LLM generation, the code is based on [FlexGen](https://github.com/FMInference/FlexGen).
+- [h2o_flexgen](h2o_flexgen/README.md): Achieving higher throughput for LLM generation, the code is based on [FlexGen](https://github.com/FMInference/FlexGen).
 - [h2o_hf](h2o_hf): Testing the performance on different benchmarks, the code is based on [Hugging Face](https://github.com/huggingface/transformers).
-And we plan to work on the real throughput improvment based on Hugging Face framework.
+And we plan to work on the real throughput improvement based on Hugging Face framework.